membraneframework/membrane_tutorials/videoroom/videoroom.md

   this.webrtc = new MembraneWebRTC({callbacks: callbacks});
   ```
   What the hell callbacks are?
 Well, it's complicated...we need to define them first.
-  According to MembraneWebRTC [documentation](https://hexdocs.pm/membrane_rtc_engine/js/interfaces/callbacks.html) we need to specify the behaviour of client's part of RTC engine by passing the proper callbacks during the construction.
+  According to MembraneWebRTC [documentation](https://hexdocs.pm/membrane_rtc_engine/js/interfaces/callbacks.html) we need to specify the behavior of client's part of RTC engine by passing the proper callbacks during the construction.

   We will go through callbacks list one by one, providing the desired implementation for each of them.
 All you need to do later is to gather them together into one JS object called ```callbacks``` before initializing ```this.webrtc``` object.